canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 From this, you could want to have a different behavior based on what happened:

-- When a user is temporarly disconnected, you could chose to retry indefinitely (the RxPlayer retry after a delay to not overload the client or the server).
+- When a user is temporarily disconnected, you could choose to retry indefinitely (the RxPlayer retries after a delay to not overload the client or the server).
 - When the license server is down, you might want to fail directly.
 - When the license server refuse to deliver a license based on your rights, you might want to throw an explicit error message that you will be able to display.
-- If there's a problem with your CDM capabilities, you might want to just fallback to another media quality with a different license.
+- If there's a problem with your CDM capabilities, you might want to just fall back to another media quality with a different license.

 All of this is possible with more advanced APIs that we will see in this chapter.